thiwaK/ZLT_S10_CPE/README.md

 ## Dumping Firmware

-Sometimes, gaining shell access and dumping the full firmware is not straightforward or even possible.
-If you try UART, you may not be able to interrupt the bootloader.
-In such cases, dumping the firmware directly from the flash memory is an alternative, but it can be destructive.
-You may need to desolder the chip, which requires expensive equipment (like a hot air station) and experience.
-If done incorrectly, you risk damaging the chip, melting nearby components, or creating unwanted connections, ultimately rendering the device unusable.
+Gaining shell access and dumping the full firmware is not always straightforward or even possible.
+For instance, if you're using UART, you may not be able to interrupt the bootloader.
+In such cases, dumping the firmware directly from the flash memory becomes an alternative, though it can be destructive.

+To do this, you may need to desolder the chip, which requires specialized equipment (like a hot air station) and experience.
+If not done carefully, this process can damage the chip, melt nearby components, or create unwanted connections, ultimately rendering the device unusable.

+Alternatively, you might try other methods, such as clipping to the pins or soldering wires directly.
+However, these methods don't always work.
+When powering up the chip, other components may also activate, interfering with the process.
+In such cases, desoldering the chip remains the most reliable solution.

+> [!IMPORTANT]
+> Proceed only if you have the necessary knowledge and experience.

-### NAND Flash
+### Access NAND Flash

 <p float="left">
 	<img src="/assets/images/Actual_DS35M1GA-IB.jpg" width="200"/>